 One of my readers wrote to me with an observation that a diet too low in good quality sugar and fat can make adrenal fatigue worse.
 He also noticed that heat affected his chronic tiredness very much, whereas cold showers made him feel much better.
 His theory is that heat can be very straining to the body especially if you have adrenal fatigue.
 His full story is here: Testimonial: Brain Fog, Adrenal Fatigue, Inflammation, Acidity.
 He also observed that keeping the blood sugar in balance was key to feeling better with adrenal fatigue.

-In my case eating more natural rock salt seemed to help, and eliminating food intolerances was an extremely important part towards healing better.
+In my case eating more natural rock salt seemed to help increase my energy levels, and eliminating food intolerances was an extremely important part towards feeling better.
 My adrenal fatigue diagnosis came through the hair mineral analysis and the supplements they gave me seemed to help at first and clearly gave me more energy - especially the adrenal glandulars.
 However, some months later I developed quite high levels of anxiety, which I found out were strongly linked to the adrenal glandulars...
 I now wonder whether they are a type of stimulant as well.
 Many people seem to think they are safe and once the anxiety faded over time I didn't feel worse for having taken them.
 But I soon came to realize that many supplements that gave me more energy - even if they were meant to help the body and not burden it like stimulants - prevented me from sleeping or heightened my anxiety.
 These included: B12 vitamin, C-vitamin in megadoses, sometimes the blood electrification, etc. Stronger stimulants such as caffeine and sugar I had had to eliminate to a large degree long before since I couldn't tolerate them anymore.
 Anyway, it is a long story, which you can read in more detail at: My Natural Health Journey.

 Dr. Lawrence Wilson thinks that copper toxicity can play an important part in making people more aggressive.